AlexFuster/Yelpcamp/README.md

 # Yelpcamp
-An implementation of the final project of The Web Developer Bootcamp by Colt Steele
+An implementation of the final project of The Web Developer Bootcamp by Colt Steele.
+WIP...